prohippo/pyelly/README.txt

 PyElly is a rule-based natural language processing tool that has existed for over forty years in various incarnations.
-It is now freely available on the Web to anyone wanting to try it out.
+It is now freely available as open source software on the Web to anyone wanting to try it out.

 PyElly is intended mainly for educational use, in that it allows a student to engage natural language at a fine level of detail and learn the issues